iluwatar/java-design-patterns/command-query-responsibility-segregation/README.md

 ## Intent of Command Query Responsibility Segregation Design Pattern

-Command Query Responsibility Segregation aims to segregate the operations that modify the state of an application (commands) from the operations that read the state (queries).
+Command Query Responsibility Segregation (CQRS) aims to segregate the operations that modify the state of an application (commands) from the operations that read the state (queries).
+This separation enhances scalability, performance, and maintainability in complex software systems.

 ## Detailed Explanation of Command Query Responsibility Segregation Pattern with Real-World Examples